 If you’re executing time-sensitive trades, minting NFTs, or bridging funds during volatile periods, these tools are essential to avoid paying unnecessary premiums or having your transaction stuck in a backlog.

-By consulting gas estimators before submitting a transaction, you not only avoid paying inflated fees but also reduce the likelihood of underpaying and having your transaction stuck in the mempool.
+By consulting gas estimators before submitting a transaction, you not only avoid inflated fees but also reduce the likelihood of underpaying and having your transaction stuck in the mempool.

 Whether you’re sending ETH or interacting with a complex smart contract, knowing the right moment to act can be the difference between paying $5 or $50 in gas.